 A mix of roles is critical to the success of a team

 What should be clear by now, is that a variety of roles are important in any team.
 A team needs to be balanced.
 If a team is notably lacking in a particular area, then it will develop blindspots, and it will face situations in which it seems handicapped.
 For example, one of our facilitators recalls working with a team of 60-70 managers in an IT company.
 This team of leaders was responsible for the development of new and innovative IT products and services.
 But, almost 60% of these leaders were Refiners or Refiner-Executors.
 There was only one Advancer among the whole group.

 They were asking themselves: “Why are we developing products that none of our customers want?
 We like our products; why can’t we sell them?”
 The Team Dimensions Profile revealed to them that they were sorely lacking in Advancer-roles on the right side of the dial — roles that involved building relationships with customers.

 The bottom line is that they were locking themselves behind closed doors and applying a lot of great analysis and refinement to their products.
 But without including customers or end users in the development process, their efforts were not appreciated by their customers and they missed the mark.

 Perhaps the most powerful aspect of the Team Dimensions profile is its ability to help a team develop an effective dynamic and workflow.
 This is demonstrated by the proven “Z-Process”, which the Team Dimensions Profile is deliberately designed to facilitate.
 The reports and the visual representation of roles around the dial are expressly set up in such a way that the Z-Process is clearly evident and its implementation is encouraged.

-We would love to send you a Team Dimensions sample report.
 Contact us to start talking about a team development workshop or a team workflow workshop.